micmejia/bible-dump/AMPC/1 Thessalonians/1 Thess 4.md

-For since we believe that Jesus died and rose again, even so God will also bring with Him through Jesus those who have fallen asleep [[^h]in death].
+For since we believe that Jesus died and rose again, even so God will also bring with Him through Jesus those who have fallen asleep [in death].